ewewis/Mind-map/README.md

 ## How to Use
 1. **[Open the mind map](https://ewewis.github.io/Mind-map/)** to explore key testing areas.
 2. Use it as a **reference for test planning** and identifying test scenarios.
 3. Apply its insights to improve the **efficiency and accuracy** of the testing process.
+4. This approach can also be used to **create similar mind maps for other online stores or applications**, helping testers structure their testing process in different projects.

 ---